 She takes old Southern favorites and infuses them with new tastes and methods to create palate pleasing surprises.
 And, of course, her cookbooks still contain lots of Southern classics just the way they’ve always been made.

 How to Make Baked French Toast with Streusel

-To make the overnight French toast, start with melted butter and brown sugar and mix together in a 9×13 baking dish.
+To make the overnight French toast, start with brown sugar sprinkled in a 9×13 baking dish.

 Add sliced challah bread over the butter and brown sugar.
 This photo is actually French bread, and although it shows the crust still on the bread, I’ve decided that I like it better with no crust.